electricimp/AzureIoTHub/README.md

 #### sendEvent(*message[, callback]*)

 This method sends a single event (*message*) to IoT Hub.
-The event should be an AzureIoTHub.Message object which can be created from a string or any object that can be converted to JSON.  *(See AzureIoTHub.Message class for more details)*
+The event should be an AzureIoTHub.Message object which can be created from a string or any object that can be converted to JSON.  [*(See AzureIoTHub.Message Class for more details)*](#azureiothubmessage)

 You may also provide an optional *callback* function.
 This function will be called when the trasmission of the event to IoT Hub has occurred.
 The callback function takes one parameter: *err*.
-If no errors were encountered *err* will be `null` otherwise it will contain a error message.
+If no errors were encountered *err* will be `null` otherwise it will contain an error message.

 ```squirrel
 // Send a string with no callback